Overview

 2025

-January 3, 2025 | Rep. Troy E. Nehls (R-TX-22) introduced a bill to require that the Amtrak Board of Directors comply with the open meetings requirements of section 552b of title 5, United States Code, and for other purposes. (further details in the Legislation in Congress section below)
+January 3, 2025 | Rep. Troy E. Nehls (R-TX-22) introduced a bill requiring the Amtrak Board of Directors to comply with the open meetings requirements of Section 552b of Title 5, United States Code, and for other purposes.
+(Further details in the “Legislation in Congress” section below.)

-January 21, 2025 | Sen. Sen. Deb Fischer (R-NE) introduced a bill that would increase Amtrak’s open meeting and public disclosure requirements. (further details in the Legislation in Congress section on this page.)
+January 21, 2025 | Sen. Deb Fischer (R-NE) introduced a bill that would increase Amtrak’s open meetings and public disclosure requirements.
+(Further details in the “Legislation in Congress” section on this page.)

-May 22, 2025 | On this date Amtrak’s Board allowed the public to observe (virtually via Zoom) a 90-minute portion of a regularly scheduled 2-day plenary meeting of the board.
-This is an important development since this is the first time that Amtrak Board has opened any portion of a regularly schedule plenary meeting to the public.
+May 22, 2025 | On this date, Amtrak’s Board allowed the public to observe (virtually via Zoom) a 90-minute portion of a regularly scheduled two-day plenary meeting.
+This marked a notable development, as it was the first time the Board opened any portion of a regularly scheduled plenary meeting to the public.

 June 2025 | Amtrak launched a redesigned webpage for the Board of Directors.
-The updated page includes recorded videos and presentations from the Board’s public sessions, as well as a selection of corporate governance documents — including the corporation’s bylaws.
+The updated page includes recorded videos and presentations from the Board’s public sessions, as well as a selection of corporate governance documents, including the corporation’s bylaws.

 Amtrak Board of Directors’ transparency initiatives